Android Ethernet Requirements

 Most Android devices simply need to be plugged in and will automatically connect.
 Be sure to turn off your WiFi to know for sure it is only on Ethernet.

 Some devices require it to be in Airplane mode in settings and depends on the ROM.

 Hooking an Android smartphone or tablet to an Ethernet line is easy to do, with Android Marshmallow or higher.

 While most will not have any issues the phone or tablet must have the drivers for the chipset in the Ethernet adapter to work.

-Every manufacture customizes android for their devices and may remove or add drivers.
+Every manufacture customizes the Android OS for their devices and may remove or add drivers.